The online experiences of children in Australia

 Top level findings: Snapshot series

-The Keeping Kids Safe Online snapshots present topline findings on children’s experiences of a range of online harms and include age and gender differences.
+The Keeping Kids Safe Online snapshots present topline findings on children’s experiences of a range of online harms and include demographic differences.

 Summary of key findings